 Foods That Increase Inflammation

-• Refined Carbohydrates: White bread, pastries, and other refined grains spike blood sugar and insulin levels, which can trigger inflammation.
+• Refined carbohydrates: White bread, pastries, and other refined grains that spike blood sugar and insulin.

-• Fried and Processed Foods: Trans fats and hydrogenated oils in foods like French fries, fast food, and packaged snacks are known to promote inflammation.
+• Fried and processed foods: Trans fats and hydrogenated oils in foods like French fries, fast food, and packaged snacks.

-• Red and Processed Meats: High in saturated fats and preservatives, these meats can lead to an inflammatory response.
+• Red and processed meats: High in saturated fats and preservatives, which can provoke inflammatory responses.

-• Excessive Sugar: Soda, candy, and sugary beverages raise levels of insulin and promote inflammation.
+• Excessive sugar: Soda, candy, and sugary beverages that raise insulin and fuel inflammation.

-• Alcohol: Chronic alcohol consumption can increase inflammation, particularly in the liver.
+• Alcohol: Chronic alcohol use, particularly affecting the liver.

 Foods That Help Fight Inflammation

-• Leafy Greens: Spinach, kale, and Swiss chard are rich in antioxidants and compounds that reduce inflammation.
+• Leafy greens: Spinach, kale, and Swiss chard, rich in antioxidants and compounds that lower inflammation.

-• Nuts and Seeds: Walnuts, flaxseeds, and chia seeds are rich in omega-3 fatty acids, which are powerful anti-inflammatories.
+• Nuts and seeds: Walnuts, flaxseeds, and chia seeds, excellent sources of omega-3 fatty acids.

-• Olive Oil: Extra-virgin olive oil is high in monounsaturated fats and oleocanthal, a compound that mimics the anti-inflammatory effects of ibuprofen.
+• Olive oil: Extra-virgin olive oil, high in healthy fats and oleocanthal, a compound with ibuprofen-like effects.

-• Turmeric: Curcumin, the active compound in turmeric, has been extensively studied for its ability to lower inflammation.
+• Turmeric: Curcumin, the active compound in turmeric, shown to significantly lower inflammation.

-• Whole Grains: Oats, quinoa, and brown rice are high in fiber and help reduce inflammatory responses in the gut.
+• Whole grains: Oats, quinoa, and brown rice, rich in fiber that supports gut health and reduces inflammatory responses.

 Can You Test for Inflammation?